How do we calculate productivity in the Knowledge Economy? Let’s deconstruct how to create a productivity calculator and measure output.

 Let’s say you work in sales and have a board presentation next week.

-Start by listing all the steps needed to get it done: research, study data, the first draft of presentation, making sure the slides are cohesive, editing, final tweaks.
+Start by listing all the steps needed to get it done: research, study data, the first draft of a presentation, making sure the slides are cohesive, editing, final tweaks.